 \subsection{Effectiveness of Classification (RQ3)}

 \sectopic{Methodology.} \rev{In real-life scenarios, dealing with LRT involves navigating through many provisions, usually significantly more than 10, as in the simple \texttt{HIPAA} case.
-This inherent complexity is notable with the 26 provisions pertinent to software in the GDPR.} Using the test documents described in Section~\ref{subsec:datacol}, we evaluate and compare two models, namely \texttt{ST29}---the best pre-trained ST model selected in RQ1 and \kashif$_{\text{constant}}$---the best \kashif variant fine-tuned on \texttt{HIPAA} identified in RQ2. \rev{Note that we opted not to fine-tune \kashif again on the new documents for three reasons.
-First, the documents are small and thus inadequate for meaningful training (or fine-tuning).
-Second, we aim to challenge existing solutions with a more realistic scenario and apply them to new, unseen documents.
-Finally, \kashif is a similarity-based solution which has been exposed to both the LRT task as well as the regulatory domain (terminology) in the first fine-tuning on \texttt{HIPAA}.
-Therefore, another fine-tuning is less likely to have any additional value. }
+This inherent complexity is notable with the 26 provisions pertaining to software in the GDPR.} Using the test documents described in Section~\ref{subsec:datacol}, we evaluate and compare two models, namely \texttt{ST29}---the best pre-trained ST model selected in RQ1 and \kashif$_{\text{constant}}$---the best \kashif variant fine-tuned on \texttt{HIPAA} identified in RQ2. \rev{Note that we opted not to fine-tune \kashif again on the new documents for three reasons.
+First, the documents are too small to support meaningful training (or fine-tuning).
+Second, we aim to evaluate existing solutions in a more realistic scenario and apply them to unseen documents.
+Finally, \kashif is a similarity-based solution that has been exposed to both the LRT task and the regulatory domain (terminology) during the first fine-tuning on \texttt{HIPAA}.
+Therefore, further fine-tuning is unlikely to add value. }

 \sectopic{Evaluation Metrics.} To evaluate the models' effectiveness, we report results at the requirements and trace-link levels.

 At the requirements level, we report (i) the number of requirements where the recommendations made by the model were exactly the same as our ground truth (\emph{exact match}); (ii) the number of requirements that were a \emph{partial match} to the ground truth, i.e., the requirements where the model recommended the same regulatory codes as in the ground truth along with additional recommendations (FP); (iii) the number of \emph{incorrect matches}, i.e., all the other requirements that are not exact or partial matches.
 Following this, we compute the \textit{success rate} as the ratio of requirements for which the approach predicts correct trace links (including both partial and exact matches) to the total number of requirements.